Obarun/66/doc/66-upgrade.md

 ## New features

-- The `66 status` command without specifying the service return an overview of the services of the entire system classified by tree.
+- The `66 status` command now provides an overview of all system services, organized by tree, when no specific service is specified.
-- [Identifier](66-identifier.html) en plus de `@I`, 66 recognize a list of seven new identifier to facilitate generic frontend files.
+- The [Identifier](66-identifier.html) feature has been expanded: in addition to `@I`, 66 now recognizes seven new identifiers to facilitate the creation of more generic frontend files.
-- A new keys concerning Input/Output redirection called StdIn, StdOut and StdErr to control the behavior of standard Input, standard Output and standard Error respectively.
+- New keys for Input/Output redirection (`StdIn`, `StdOut`, `StdErr`) have been added to control the behavior of standard input, output, and error, respectively.
-- A new command called `66 snapshot` to create, remove, list and restore snapshot to have the piece of mind concerning backup and reliability process.
+- A new `66 snapshot` command allows users to create, remove, list, and restore snapshots, providing enhanced backup and reliability management.
-- An Automatic migration process when its necessary entirely transparent for user and triggered by a call of an 66 command after an upgrade of the 66 program.
+- An automatic migration process is now available, ensuring seamless upgrades.
+This process is completely transparent to the user and is triggered by any 66 command following an upgrade of the 66 program.

 ## Frontend files